OUR STORY : Meet the Team

 Our team at St. Francis is a wonderful mix of industry veterans and dedicated individuals who have brought a passion for the art and craft of winemaking to St. Francis Winery.
 Their teamwork and experience, along with the synergy of their collaborations, make for an impressive and stunning line-up of wines.

 A key member of St. Francis Winery’s production and winemaking team since 2002, Katie Madigan became a St. Francis Winemaker in 2011.

 For Katie, winemaking is the perfect combination of science and creativity.
-A chemistry major at UC Santa Barbara, she joined St. Francis as a harvest intern in 2002.
+A chemistry major at UC Santa Barbara, she joined St. Francis as a harvest intern.
 After working long hours for four months, doing everything from lab work to vineyard visits, she was hooked.
 “I loved the fast pace and diversity of the job,” she says.
 “I didn’t want to leave at the end of every day.”